 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Broadway Slavic Village East neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Broadway Slavic Village East neighborhood buck this trend.
 30.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.2% of U.S. neighborhoods.

 In addition, the Broadway Slavic Village East neighborhood is unique for having just 5.5% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 96.7% of America's neighborhoods.

-Also, the Broadway Slavic Village East neighborhood stands out for having an average per capita income lower than 96.4% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Broadway Slavic Village East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.4% of the neighborhoods in America.

 If you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
 With 74.4% of the residential real estate in the Broadway Slavic Village East neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 99.2% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.